Download and print as a PDF (1MB pdf)

 Nappies

 For the first 24 hours after birth, your baby’s stool will look dark and sticky.
 This is normal and it is called ‘meconium’.
 Babies also pass very little urine in the first 24 hours.
 The baby’s skin is very sensitive and delicate and we would recommend using cotton wool and water to clean the nappy area.
-Small amounts of orange / red discolouration are common in the urine and may appear in the nappy in the first 24 hours.
+Small amounts of orange or red discolouration are common in the urine and may appear in the nappy in the first 24 hours.

 Crying

 All babies cry and some babies cry a lot.
 Sometimes you will know the reason; perhaps your baby needs a nappy change, a feed or a cuddle, or is not feeling well.
 However, sometimes parents can try everything to stop their baby crying and nothing seems to work.
 This can be very distressing for parents.
 There are many things you can do to comfort a crying baby: skin-to-skin, letting your baby suckle at your breast, holding the baby close to you, rocking, swaying, singing and stroking them.
-Rocking your baby to and fro in the pram or taking your baby for a drive in the car may be of help.
-Massaging your baby or giving him / her a warm bath may also be of benefit.
-If your baby’s crying is upsetting you, talk to your midwife, health visitor or GP about it.

 Contact a midwife if: